Winnie Ruth Judd: Escapes and parole

 After her death sentence was overturned, Judd was committed to the Arizona State Asylum for the Insane (later renamed the Arizona State Hospital) in Phoenix, the state's only mental institution.
 Judd escaped from the institution six times between 1933 and 1963, in one instance walking all the way to Yuma, along the old Southern Pacific railroad tracks.
+In 1952, Governor J. Howard Pyle formally commuted Judd's sentence to life in prison.

 Judd escaped for the final time on October 8, 1963, using a key to the front door of the hospital that a friend had given her.
 She ended up in the San Francisco Bay Area, where she became a live-in maid for a wealthy family living in a mansion overlooking the bay, using the name "Marian Kane".
 After six years, her identity in California was eventually discovered and she was taken back to Arizona on August 18, 1969.

 Judd hired famed San Francisco defense attorney Melvin Belli, who in turn hired Larry Debus to handle her case.
 Governor Jack Williams of Arizona agreed to sign for Judd's release as long as the meeting was kept "hush, hush".
 However, in the following days, Belli called a press conference calling for Judd's immediate release, forcing Debus to fire Belli.
-Judd was paroled and released on December 22, 1971, after two years of legal wrangling.
+On October 26, 1971, Arizona Governor Jack Williams commuted Judd's sentence to make her eligible for parole after she was recommended for clemency by the Arizona Board of Pardons and Parole.
+Judd was paroled and released on December 22, 1971.
 In 1983, the state of Arizona issued her an "absolute discharge," meaning she was no longer a parolee.

-Judd returned to California to work for the family that had previously employed her, later lived in Stockton, California and then went back to Phoenix a few years before her death where she died on October 23, 1998, at the age of 93, sixty-seven years to the day from her surrender to the LAPD in 1931.
+Judd returned to California to work for the family that had previously employed her, later lived in Stockton, California, and then went back to Phoenix a few years before her death where she died on October 23, 1998, at the age of 93, sixty-seven years to the day from her surrender to the LAPD in 1931.